Follow TV Tropes

+I—uh—huh.
 I mean, I think my laptop probably contains a portion of my soul, but—huh.
 Wasn't expecting that.

 I think it might be that expecting Dingo to have knowledge of anything even remotely resembling "technology" is a little out there for me yet.
 Lucy isn't happy with this development either: